Documentation

 Auth Header: Authorization: Bearer lore-mcp_your-api-key

 Consult your MCP client's documentation for the specific configuration format.
-The key requirements are: the URL must point to the /mcp endpoint, and the Bearer token must be included in the Authorization header.
+The URL must point to the /mcp endpoint either way.

 Skills